“I like texting, it’s a discrete way that no one knows that I’m doing” – Texter

 Text Line Counseling for suicide prevention

 Below is a brief description of the Text Line Program’s training and commitment (for more detailed information please read the Text Line Volunteer application).

 Text Line Counselors

-By volunteering with CSS, Text Line Counselors provide crucial intervention services for people in crisis at the time of their greatest need.
-The kind of person who is suited for being a Text Line Counselor is caring and empathetic and also invested in growing as a counselor and as a person.
-An interest in and a respect for young people is crucial.
-Text Line Counselors interact with texters who are often young and may be reaching out for support for the first time.
+Text Line Counselors are naturally empathetic, dedicated, and interested in growing as a counselor.
+In addition, the kind of person suited for being a Text Line Counselor is comfortable communicating through written word and has interest in – and a respect for – young people.
+Text Line Counselors interact with texters who may be reaching out for support for the first time.
 Others regularly text us as they seek a touch stone to help stay stable.
+In addition, counselors also provide crucial intervention services for people in crisis at the time of their greatest need.

 Text Line Counselors gain unique insight and experience in the mental health field while working collaboratively with a supportive team.
-By providing non-judgmental, person-centered counseling, you will be supporting those in crisis and helping to reduce the stigma around mental illness and suicide.
-After completing training for Text Line counseling, volunteer Text Line Counselors will work on dynamic shifts at our office.
-No experience necessary.
-Excellent training provided.
+By providing non-judgmental, person-centered counseling, Text Line Counselors support those in crisis and help reduce the stigma around mental illness and suicide.
+No experience necessary as training is provided.